NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Starting from the root (which should be the first element of the joint array) do stack based depth traversal to render each bone, by applying offset and rotation relative to parents transform matrix (concatenation of all previous joint transforms).

+Rotations need to be done locally (at origin, so subtract origin, do rotation then add back).

 ___

 #### BVH_Data Class :